jalaldevv-cmd/python-projects/README.md

 # PYTHON DATA PROJECTS

-A collection of Python projects built to develop my skills in web scraping, APIs, databases, data analysis.
+A collection of Python projects built to develop my skills in web scraping, browser automation, APIs, databases, and data analysis.

 ## FEATURED PROJECTS